clarelgibson/england-school-admissions/README.md

 1. Downloaded required data (see the [wiki page](https://github.com/clarelgibson/england-school-admissions/wiki/Source-Data) for details).
 2. Cleaned and modelled the data using R Tidyverse.
 3. Built the dashboard using Tableau Public.

+The [project wiki](https://github.com/clarelgibson/england-school-admissions/wiki) contains more information about how this repo is structured and how the data was collected.

 <p align="right">(<a href="#top">back to top</a>)</p>